probprog/anglican/code/doc/devel.md

 A better and easier way to implement a distribution is macro `defdist`.
-In addition to defining the distribution function, `defdist` assigns each distribution a record type, as well as arranges for pretty-printing of the distribution objects.
+In addition to defining the distribution function, `defdist` assigns each distribution a record type, as well as arranges for pretty-printing of the distribution instances.
 The above declaration using `defdist` is:

 	(defdist bernoulli